ibm-cloud-docs/virtual-servers/vsi_faqs_reserved.md

 {: #is-my-payment-upfront-or-monthly-}
 {: faq}

-Reserved capacity and instances are purchased for a 1 or 3-year term.
-After that point, you're committed to a monthly payment.
+Reserved capacity and instances are purchased for a 1-year term.
+After the term, you're committed to a monthly payment.

 ## What happens at the end of my contract?
 {: #what-happens-at-the-end-of-my-contract-}